-Any family gathering will only make all of this so much worse.
+Any family gathering will only make all this so much worse.
 Christmas is often one of the most dreaded times of the year.
-There really are only two options: you go “no contact” or grab as much advice as possible and spend time with people who probably are not going to respect your boundaries and will reinforce all the years of painful childhood neglect you endured.
+There really are only two options: you go “no contact” or grab as much advice as possible, and spend time with people who probably are not going to respect your boundaries, and will reinforce all the years of painful childhood neglect you endured.

 Here are six ways:

 Childhood Emotional Neglect (CEN) doesn’t just go away on its own.
 If your parents were emotionally blind when they raised you, they are probably still emotionally blind.